Search

 The Alameda County Workforce Development Board, Oakland Workforce Development Board, and the Oakland Private Industry Council want to learn about how to link members of your congregation/faith-based organization to workforce development services, including business services.

 The Alameda County Workforce Development Board, the Oakland Workforce Development Board, and the Oakland Private Industry Council are launching the Faith-Based Community Initiative (FBCI) to provide connections of congregational members to career services, networks, business services, and other opportunities.
 As we plan to embark on this partnership, we aim to collect some information through a survey, to better inform how to collaborate with your organization.
-All three organizations are committed to diversity, equity, and inclusion and ensure the availability of relevant career services for job seekers, including adults, dislocated workers, youth, and young adults.
-Additionally, we aim to provide resources for employers to assist in talent identification, training and upskilling, and retaining their workforce.

 We are happy to have you join us for a career development training session.